-Using both cocoa and shea butter for skin will not only provide you with the benefits of nature’s best skin moisturizers and healers but you can prevent many signs of aging by regularly applying the butters to your skin routine!
+Using both cocoa and shea butter for your skin will not only provide you with the benefits of nature’s best skin moisturizers and healers but you can prevent many signs of aging by regularly applying the skin butters to your skin routine!

 While shea butter is more commonly used to treat acne, eczema, and psoriasis, cocoa butter is preferred for repairing dry, aging skin and scars.
 However, using both at the same time can maximize their collective potency through the synergistic effect of the healing compounds.

 If you’re suffering from chronic skin conditions, the best thing you can do today is to switch to using only natural skin-care products, especially those made with shea and cocoa butters.
 They are ideal for sensitive, acne-prone, and rash-inclined skin and are fantastic as face moisturizers during summer and winter months of heavy sun, wind, and cold exposure.

 If you’re looking to nourish your skin and help it heal from the outside in, you can’t go wrong with shea and cocoa!
-Not only will you look healthier, but you will stop skin aging at its tracks.
+Not only will you look healthier, but you will stop skin from aging in its tracks.

 Skincare is only one important aspect of health – usually only secondary to internal cleansing and detoxification.
 Natural skincare is a supportive and nourishing mechanism, while diet and lifestyle are the preconditions for its health or disease.

-In case you’d like to learn more about what it takes to truly heal your skin and health issues from the root cause, check out my free 40-page e-book to healing the skin with natural body detoxification, which you can find on the bottom of my homepage.
-It will teach you everything you need to know about your body, the importance and how-to of natural detoxification and what it takes to stay healthy for life!
+In case you’d like to learn more about what it takes to truly heal your skin and health issues from the root cause, check out some of my in-depth skin detox articles that will teach you everything you need to know about skin health and regeneration:

 5 Powerful Skin Detox Teas & How to Detox Your Skin From the Inside Out